c-spark/cspark-ts-sdk/docs/readme.md

 ### EcmaScript Modules (ESM) vs CommonJS (CJS)

 The SDK is written in TypeScript and compiled to both EcmaScript Modules (ESM) and CommonJS (CJS) formats.
-You can import the SDK in your project using either of these
+You may import the SDK in your project using either of these formats.
-formats:

 **Using ESM:**